 Use the following link to access an example weekly reaction submission.

 Submitting your post (by Tuesday at 11:59 pm Eastern Time)

 - Draft and finalize your essay using a word processing program such as MS Word.
 Do not draft your essay in Canvas itself!
-This is what people who are posting at the last minute do.
-It leads to poorly organized and bland essays that are heavy on summarizing the assigned materials and include lots of spelling and grammatical errors.
 If something happens with your Internet connection, you can also lose all of your work and be forced to start over.

 - Go to the Week 2 Module in Canvas.

 - Open the Week 2 Questions and Reactions (Q&R).